This post contains an overview of what you need to know about how to book travel, excerpted from the comprehensive TTS Travel Guide.

-The 18F Travel Team has two members:
+The TTS Travel Team has two members:

-- Ethan Heppner (TTS Operations)
+- Ethan Heppner (primary, TTS Operations)

 A per diem is an allowance that you get each day you travel on official government business.
 There are two ways you can receive your M&IE per diem: You can withdraw it (in cash) from your travel card before or during travel, or you can choose to receive it as reimbursement after you’ve concluded your travel.
 In the second instance, you’ll be responsible for paying for meals and incidentals.
 You do not need to save and submit receipts to receive your M&IE per diem.

-Cars for official business
+Using cars for official business

 GSA maintains a fleet of cars for official use: